vircadia/project-apollo/docs/NotesOnDevelopment.md

 The IP addresses above are for my development environment: 192.168.86.41 is the Windows10 box running the metaverse-server and Interface, and 192.168.86.56 is my Linux box running the ice-server and domain-server.
+Be sure to change these for your network setup.

 Note that the ice-server and the domain-server get an environment variable that points them at the new metaverse-server.
 This setting works for most of the C++ code.
-The Javascript and QML code, on the other hand, needs other changes.
+The Javascript and QML code, on the other hand, need other changes.

 Once everything is built, the process is: